 The Zacharias Trust Training Weekends, running from Friday morning through to Sunday afternoon, provides in-depth teaching in apologetics and the spiritual disciplines in the stimulating environment of Oxford.
 Our aim is to equip each participant to be a dynamic witness in whatever context God has placed them in, by helping them to grapple with the heartfelt questions and intellectual challenges of contemporary society, as well as to grow significantly in spiritual life and character.
 Speakers from the Zacharias Trust will lead all sessions.
 The training is structured to allow for a lot of interaction with speakers and opportunities to ask questions.

 The weekend will run from the morning of the Friday to the afternoon of the Sunday.
-The cost of attending does not include accommodation, although the teaching material and most meals (lunch and supper) are provided.
+The cost of attending does not include accommodation, although the teaching material and most meals are provided.
 Please note that we strongly recommend booking early, as, if left to the last minute, weekend accommodation can be more difficult to find in Oxford.
 For suggestions of places to say, see the ‘Accommodation Guide’ below (at the bottom of this page).

 Foundation Phase: This forms the basis of the course.
 Topics include an introduction to conversational apologetics, spiritual disciplines, the nature of truth, God as Trinity, and the belief that Jesus is God.
 We examine worldviews that seek to deconstruct or distort the concept of Truth, and grapple with questions of faith and doubt.
 The focus is to provide tools through which to answer the question ‘How can I know?’, to address doubt, and to grow in confidence in communicating the Gospel in our own context.